Get Up To 35% OFF & Free Delivery

 You may be working with some more abrasive or irritant cleaning products at times, so skin protection is super important.

-For the finishing touch - perfect for sucking up remaining post-clean baking soda or disintegrated bits of paper towel.
+For the finishing touch - perfect for sucking up remaining post-clean baking soda, disintegrated bits of paper towel, and pet hair from hardwood floors.

 Can’t go wrong with the classics.